gaozhao1989/pyjab/README.rst

    from pyjab.jabdriver import JABDriver

    # Create a JABDriver object.
-   with JABDriver(title="java app window title") as jabdriver:
+   with JABDriver("java app window title") as jabdriver:

        # Find a JABElement by element name
        login_btn = jabdriver.find_element_by_name("Login")